-- ensuring that staff receive Universal Safeguarding Training on induction and that it is subsequently updated as required so that they are all aware of the definitions, signs and symptoms of abuse and are able to respond appropriately. - Ensuring that all staff are aware of their responsibility & how to report abuse and maintain confidentiality issues. - ensuring staff have other training on induction, including online training on Prevent and Female Genital Mutilation and are alerted to safeguarding updates regularly via the weekly bulletin and emails as necessary throughout the year. - ensuring appropriate training every 2 years for the DSL and Deputy DSL - understanding the assessment process for early help and intervention - having a working knowledge of the procedures for child protection case conferences and reviews and attending and contributing to said conferences - ensuring staff members understand school policy and that they alert the DSL (Designated Safeguarding Lead) immediately on concerns - being alert to children's needs - keeping accurate records of concerns and referrals - obtaining resources and attending refresher training for staff members - encouraging a culture of listening to children - ensuring that all staff receive part 1 of "Keeping Children Safe in Education" September 2021 at induction and that the contents of this document are discussed on the Inset Day at the beginning of each academic year.
+- ensuring that staff receive Universal Safeguarding Training on induction and that it is subsequently updated as required so that they are all aware of the definitions, signs and symptoms of abuse and are able to respond appropriately. - Ensuring that all staff are aware of their responsibility & how to report concerns and abuse promptly and accurately and maintain confidentiality issues. - ensuring staff have other training on induction, including online training on Prevent, Female Genital Mutilation & GDPR and are alerted to safeguarding updates regularly via the weekly bulletin and emails as necessary throughout the year. - ensuring appropriate training every 2 years for the DSL and Deputy DSL - understanding the assessment process for early help and intervention - having a working knowledge of the procedures for child protection case conferences and reviews and attending and contributing to said conferences - ensuring staff members understand school policy and that they alert the DSL (Designated Safeguarding Lead) immediately on concerns - being alert to children's needs - keeping accurate records of concerns and referrals - obtaining resources and attending refresher training for staff members - encouraging a culture of listening to children - ensuring that all staff receive part 1 of "Keeping Children Safe in Education" September 2023 at induction and that the contents of this document are discussed on the Inset Day at the beginning of each academic year.

-Please note both KCSIE 2021 and Universal Safeguarding training will cover the definitions, signs and symptoms of the four kinds of abuse and neglect (Physical, Emotional, Sexual abuse and Neglect) which all staff are expected to be aware of.
+Please note both KCSIE 2023 and Universal Safeguarding training will cover the definitions, signs and symptoms of the different kinds of abuse and neglect (Physical, Emotional, Sexual and Neglect).Following the Domestic Abuse Bill becoming Law in April 2021 and a significant rise in incidences of domestic abuse in the home during the Pandemic, domestic abuse has been added to the list of Safeguarding issues that all staff should be aware of.